Squarespace acquires social media authoring startup Unfold – TechCrunch

-Over the past year or two, Squarespace has been expanding beyond website-building with new products like email marketing and its first acquisition (of an online schedulign tool) .
+Over the past year or two, Squarespace has been expanding beyond website-building with new products like email marketing and its first acquisition (of an online scheduling tool) .

 Today, it’s announcing a move into social media content creation with the acquisition of Unfold, which offers templates for creating stories on Instagram, Facebook and Snapchat — you might even call it a Squarespace-style approach to social media.